erictmc/url_shortener/README.md

 yarn start
 ```

-The above commands will start the webapp on `localhost:3000.` Note it will still communicate with the server running on `8080` via a proxy.
+The above commands will start the webapp on `localhost:3000.` Note it will still communicate with the server
+running on `8080` via a proxy.
 This will allow hot-reloads for the React web app.

 **IMPORTANT** If you go to localhost:8080, you will not see
 your most recent changes for the web app.
-Instead, go to localhost:3000.
+Instead, go to localhost:3000 for
+local testing purposes.

 ### Integration Testing and CI/CD

 For testing, the "Test Environment" is used.
-The `.travis.yml` file specifies testing configuration.
-Currently,
+The `.travis.yml` file specifies testing
-integration tests have been prioritized over stand-alone unit tests.
+configuration.
+Currently, integration tests have been prioritized over stand-alone unit tests.

 There are some node-based integration tests in the `./testing` directory.
 To run these,
 you will need to run `yarn install.` The tests can be run with `yarn test.` You can
 run these tests from the repo root directory via `./run-tests.sh`

 **IMPORTANT:** In order for the tests to successfully run, you will need to have the Docker-compose environment
 running.
-Otherwise, they will fail.
+Otherwise, the tests will fail.

 These tests will also be run the CI pipeline.